A spectroscopically confirmed z=1.327 galaxy-scale deflector magnifying a z~8 Lyman-Break galaxy in the Brightest of

-PSF broadening affects the measurement of effective radii.
-To first approximation, $r^{obs}_{e} = \sqrt{r^{intr^{2}}_{\textnormal{e}} + r^{2}_{\textnormal{PSF}}}$, where $r^{obs}_{\textnormal{e}}$ is the observed effective radius, $r^{intr}_{\textnormal{e}}$ is the intrinsic effective radius and $r_{\textnormal{PSF}}$ is the full width at half maximum of the PSF.
-Table~\ref{table:sizes} summarizes the measurements of the observed size.
-We compare our results with the size-luminosity relation measured at $z\sim 7$ by \citet{grazian2012size} in Figure~\ref{figure:size-luminosity}, after accounting for an expected approximate scaling of the galaxy radius with redshift as $1/(1+z)$ (Oesch et al.\ 2009; Wyithe \& Loeb\ 2011).
-We find that the recovered properties of our source are consistent with the $z \sim 7$ sample presented in that work.
-The $\tt{LENSVIEW}$ reconstruction and the source recovered in the MCMC analysis are plotted in red in Figure \ref{figure:size-luminosity}.
-We also plot the size and luminosity of the primary image, assuming it is unlensed and find that the galaxy would not be an outlier on the relation.
-Thus, the size of the $Y_{098}$-dropout is consistent with literature data whether it is lensed or not.
+We compare our results with the size-luminosity relation measured at $z\sim7$ by \citet{grazian2012size} in Fig. \ref{figure:size-luminosity}.
+We account for an expected approximate scaling of the galaxy radius with redshift of $1/(1+z)$, in line with the study by \citet{oesch2009structure} who constrained the redshift evolution of the scale-length of galactic disks in the HUDF, and theoretical predictions by \citet{wyithe2011extrapolating}.
+We find that the recovered properties of our source are consistent with the $z\sim7$ sample presented in that work.
+The $\tt{LENSVIEW}$ reconstruction and the source recovered in the MCMC analysis are plotted in red in Fig. \ref{figure:size-luminosity}.
+We also plot the size and luminosity of the primary image if it has not been lensed and find that the galaxy would not be an outlier on the relation. \\ Additionally, we compare our results with the size-luminosity relations of \citet{shibuya2015morphologies} and \citet{curtis2014no}. \citet{shibuya2015morphologies} find the size of $\sim L_{\star}$ LBGs at $z\sim8$ to be $0.419^{+1.981}_{-0.262}$kpc, consistent with the LBG if it has not been significantly magnified, and the size of LBGs two magnitudes fainter to be $0.243^{+0.225}_{-0.068}$kpc, consistent with the size of the LBG under the strong lensing hypothesis.
+We also find that the size of the LBG under the lensing hypothesis is consistent with the sizes of the $z\sim8$ LBGs in \citet{curtis2014no}, but also consistent with the absence of lensing due to the scatter in the relation.
+Thus, the size of the $Y_{098}$-dropout is consistent with literature data whether the strong lensing hypothesis is true or not. \\